jaideng1/toxic-chess/README.md

 ### Running it

+Note: **I would not run this on your own.** Many things ended up only working for my setup, so it's gonna be a buggy mess if people try it on their own.

 I need to create a `requirements.txt` file in the future, but for now here's the packages that the program uses:
 ```
 python-chess